ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/arbitrary_wave_port.rst

 It assumes that oblong voids are explicit and some pad-stack instances are inside to define terminal.
 After defining the working directory and the source file used for creating wave ports, the combobox for defining the mounting side is important.
 You can choose between `top` and `bottom`.
-For the selected design, choosing top will search for the top metal layer and bottom for the bottom signal layer.
+For the selected design, `top` searches for the top metal layer and `bottom` for the bottom signal layer.
-If not void are found the tool will show an error message, you might have to change the mounting side.
+If not void are found the tool shows an error message, you might have to change the mounting side.

-Note: The selected working directory content will be deleted once you press `Generate` button.
+Note: The selected working directory content is deleted once you press `Generate` button.
-If this folder already exists and is not empty, user will get a warning window asking to continue or not.
+If this folder already exists and is not empty, user gets a warning window asking to continue or not.
-The check box `Import EDB` is checked by default, when user browse for source file, only folders will be displayed since EDB is an AEDB folder.
+The check box `Import EDB` is checked by default, when user browse for source file, only folders are displayed since EDB is an AEDB folder.

-The tool also supports other format, by unchecking this box, when users browse files, odb++, brd, mcm or zip are allowed.
+The tool also supports other format, when the user does not check `Import EDB` box, the following file formats are available: odb++, brd, mcm, or zip are allowed.

 The extension is accessible through the icon created by the Extension Manager in the **Automation** tab.